JohnnySn0w/PascalColored/readme.txt

-so yeah, I thought pascal's triangle was p cool so I decided to color code it a little to see what would happen.
+I thought pascal's triangle was p cool so I decided to color code it a little to see what would happen.
 Not dissapointed.
 Will likely add further functionality, like changing the colors or the coloring rules.

-FEEL ABSOLUTELY FREE TO FORK THIS AND ADD FUNCTIONALITY, I THINK IT HAS A LOT OF POTENTIAL AS A TEACHING AND RESEARCH TOOL.
+Feel absolutely free to play with this and add functionality, I think it has a lot of potential as a teaching and research tool.